wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-inbound-endpoint-example.md

 The Salesforce streaming Inbound Endpoint allows you to perform various operations on Salesforce streaming data.

-The [Salesforce streaming API](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/intro_stream.htm) receives notifications based on the changes that happen to Salesforce data with respect to an SOQL (Salesforce Object Query Language) query you define, in a secured and scalable way.
+The [Salesforce streaming API](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/intro_stream.htm) receives notifications based on the changes that happen to Salesforce data with respect to a SOQL (Salesforce Object Query Language) query you define, in a secured and scalable way.
 For more information, navigate to [Salesforce streaming documentation](https://developer.salesforce.com/docs/atlas.en-us.202.0.api_streaming.meta/api_streaming/quick_start_workbench.htm).

 ## What you'll build

 The Salesforce inbound endpoint is a listening inbound endpoint that can consume messages from Salesforce.
-This injects messages to an integration sequence.
+This injects messages into an integration sequence.
 However, for simplicity of this example, we will just log the message.
 You can extend the sample as required using WSO2 [mediators]({{base_path}}/reference/mediators/about-mediators/).

-In this example we can trigger the notifications to the Salesforce Inbound Endpoint via creating the `Platform events` or `PushTopic` methods.
+In this example, we can trigger the notifications to the Salesforce Inbound Endpoint via creating the `Platform events` or `PushTopic` methods.
 Please note that our example configurations are based on creating the `PushTopic` method.
 You can use the instructions given in the [sf-rest inbound endpoint configuration]({{base_path}}/reference/connectors/salesforce-connectors/sf-inbound-endpoint-configuration/) documentation.

 The following diagram illustrates all the required functionality of the Salesforce inbound operations that you are going to build.

 For example, we are building an integrated example driven through the [Salesforce connector]({{base_path}}/reference/connectors/salesforce-connectors/sf-rest-connector-example/) and Salesforce Inbound Endpoint.
 The user calls the Salesforce REST API.
 It invokes the **create** sequence and creates a new account in Salesforce.
 Then, through the **retrieve** sequence, it displays all the existing account details to the user.

 Now that you have configured the Salesforce Inbound Endpoint, use the following Inbound Endpoint configuration to retrieve account details from your Salesforce account.
 The Salesforce inbound endpoint acts as a message receiver.
-You can inject that message into the mediation flow for getting the required output.
+You can inject that message into the mediation flow to get the required output.

 <a href="{{base_path}}/assets/img/integrate/connectors/salesforce-inboundep-example.png"><img src="{{base_path}}/assets/img/integrate/connectors/salesforce-inboundep-example.png" title="Salesforce Inbound Endpoint" alt="Salesforce Inbound Endpoint"/></a>